inducer/pycuda/doc/source/array.rst

 Quasirandom numbers are more expensive to generate.

+.. function:: get_curand_version()

+    Obtain the version of CURAND against which PyCUDA was compiled.
+Returns a 3-tuple of integers as *(major, minor, revision)*.

+.. function:: seed_getter_uniform(N)

+    Return an :class:`GPUArray` filled with one random `int32` repeated `N` times which can be used as a seed for XORWOW generator.

+.. function:: seed_getter_unique(N)

+    Return an :class:`GPUArray` filled with `N` random `int32` which can be used as a seed for XORWOW generator.

 .. class:: XORWOWRandomNumberGenerator(seed_getter=None, offset=0)

     :arg seed_getter: a function that, given an integer count, will yield an